RSPB Conservation Data Supply: Frequently Asked Questions

 No, unless your data supply contract specifies only named users can view the data, the data we supply to your organisation are not restricted to a named user only.

-Sensitive or Restricted data are permitted to be included at full resolution in an Annex of Environmentally Sensitive Information/Confidential Annex where the recipients of this annex are public bodies as part of the planning process only.
-If your client or any other third party requires access to the data contained in the Confidential Annex, you must tell us on the data request form, and we will issue a multi-recipient data supply contract.
-If other third parties need access to this after the signing of the data supply contract, please contact us to arrange this by emailing [email protected] with your data request reference.
+- Confidential data: Data or any derivatives may be shared only with recipients named on this data supply contract as a third-party contact, or included in a confidential annex of an Environmental Impact Assessment shared with public bodies as part of the planning process.
+Derivatives include summaries, text, tables, maps and any other representation of the data.
+If other third parties need access to this after the signing of the data supply contract, please contact us to arrange this by emailing speciesdatarequests@rspb.org.uk with your data request reference.
 Please be aware in these instances, there may need to be an additional administration fee to cover the time to assist with this enquiry.

 Yes, these should be included on a data supply contract.
 You should tell us on the data request form, and we will issue a multi-recipient data supply contract.
 If other third parties need access to this after the signing of the data supply contract, please contact us to arrange this by emailing speciesdatarequests@rspb.org.uk with your data request reference.
 Please be aware in these instances, there may need to be an additional admin fee to cover the time to assist with this enquiry.